 - Not one vegan claims that it is possible to live a completely cruelty-free lifestyle.

-- By being a parent to an obligatory carnivore, we must take care of them.
+- We must take care of an obligatory carnivore as parents.
 Most of us had cats before we went vegan and are very conscious of the fact that we support slaughterhouses just by buying food for other animals that we share our home with.

 - There is a difference between doing something and doing nothing.
 Veganism means doing something, while not being vegan means doing absolutely nothing to lessen the cruelty to other animals.